-The provision matrix is initially based on the Company's historical observed default rates.
+The provision matrix is initially based on the Company's historically observed default rates.
 The Company calibrates the matrix to adjust the historical credit loss experience with forward-looking information.
 For instance, if forecast economic conditions (i.e., gross domestic product and inflation rate) are expected to deteriorate over the next year which can lead to an increased number of defaults of the counter parties, the historical default rates are adjusted.
-At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.
+At every reporting date, the historically observed default rates are updated and changes in the forward-looking estimates are analyzed.

 The assessment of the correlation between historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
-The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
-The Company's historical credit loss experience and forecast of economic conditions may also not be representative of counter party's actual default in the future.
+The amount of ECLs is sensitive to changes in circumstances and of forecasted economic conditions.
+The Company's historical credit loss experience and forecast of economic conditions may also not be representative of the counter party's actual default in the future.

-No provision for ECL on the Company's receivables were recognized in 2022 and 2021.
-Total carrying value of receivables amounted to \$0.47 million and \$1.74 million as at December 31, 2022 and 2021, respectively (see Note 7).
+No provision for ECL on the Company's receivables were recognized in 2023 and 2022.
+Total carrying value of receivables amounted to \$0.71 million and \$0.45 million as at December 31, 2023 and 2022, respectively (see Note 7).